-Other, non-financial highlights for 2015 include:
+Other, non-financial highlights for 2016 include:

-- TriCo made significant investments in technology, including mobile and online banking to provide enhanced solutions that improve our customers' banking experience, cash management software, data security and recovery tools. - Tri Counties Bank currently operates 59 traditional and 12 in-store branches, engaging in general commercial banking in 26 counties in Northern and Central California. - TriCo continued to invest in a unique brand of customer Service with SolutionsTM available in traditional branches, in-store branches, and through our online and mobile banking suites. - Retention of North Valley Bancorp customers since the acquisition has initially exceeded internal projections, indicating the successful merger of the two companies into a single brand. - TriCo continued to support over 150 organizations that help strengthen our communities every year.
+- Purchased and successfully integrated three branches from Bank of America in March 2016. - TriCo continued to make significant investments in technology during 2016, including mobile and online banking to provide enhanced solutions that improve our customers' banking experience, cash management software, and data security, while implementing a new online loan application and approval system. - Tri Counties Bank currently operates 58 traditional and 10 in-store branches, engaging in general commercial banking in 26 counties in Northern and Central California. - TriCo continued to invest in a unique brand of customer Service and Solutions available in traditional, in-store branches, and through our online and mobile suite. - Retention of North Valley Bancorp customers since the acquisition has continued to exceed internal projections, indicating the successful merger of the two companies into a single brand.
+Retention of customers from the acquired Bank of America branches on the North Coast of California supported our continued market growth in this region. - TriCo continues to work to meet the needs of our communities in the Central Valley and North Coast, with an emphasis on small business lending and affordable housing.
+In addition, Tri Counties Bank was approved for a WISH grant from the Federal Home Loan Bank of San Francisco in 2016, to support down payment assistance for low and moderate income families purchasing homes in the Central Valley. - TriCo continued to support over 150 community-based organizations that help strengthen the markets in which we operate.
+Our employees give back to the communities they serve through thousands of hours of volunteer service to non-profits, community organizations, schools, and youth programs.